LucaPinheiro/LucaPinheiro/README.md

 # 💫 About Me:
-Olá!
-Meu nome é Luca Pinheiro Gomes!<br>Atualmente cursando o 4º semestre de Ciência da Computação no Instituto Mauá de Tecnologia.
-Atuando como estagiário no banco Santander e como desenvolvedor de software bolsista no Instituto Mauá de Tecnologia!<br>
+Hey!
+My name is Luca Pinheiro Gomes!
+Currently studying the 4th semester of Computer Science at the Mauá Institute of Technology.
+Working as an intern at Banco Santander and as a software developer with a scholarship at the Mauá Institute of Technology!<br>

 ## 🌐 Socials: